Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 ## Amazon EC2 Scalability
 - Scalability involves beginning with **only** the resources you **need** and designing your architecture to **automatically** respond to changing demand by **scaling out** or **in**
 - As a result, you pay for only the resources you use
-#### Amazon EC2 Auto Scaling:
+- **Amazon EC2 Auto Scaling**:
     - Amazon EC2 Auto Scaling enables you to automatically **add** or **remove** Amazon EC2 instances in response to changing application demand
     - Within Amazon EC2 Auto Scaling, you can use two approaches
         - **Dynamic** scaling: Dynamic scaling responds to changing demand
         - **Predictive** scaling: Predictive scaling automatically schedules the right number of Amazon EC2 instances based on predicted demand
     - When launching an application on Amazon EC2 instances, configure the Auto Scaling group.
 It includes 3 capacity settings
         - Minimum capacity: The **initial** number of EC2 instances launched when the Auto Scaling group is created
         - Desired capacity: Represents the number of instances the group attempts to **maintain**.
 If not explicitly set, it defaults to the minimum capacity
         - Maximum capacity: The **upper** limit on the number of EC2 instances the group can scale out to in response to changing demands